EU citizens could be the next victims of Theresa May’s ‘hostile’ immigration policy

 She said there will be a “presumption in favour of granting status” which will allow caseworkers to speedily process large numbers of applications.

-The concern, however, is that some EU citizens will fail to register, or struggle to provide sufficient documentation to prove their residency status in the UK, because they would fall victim to the Home Office’s heavily criticised ‘hostile environment’ policy.
+The concern, however, is that some EU citizens will fail to register, or struggle to provide sufficient documentation to prove their residency status in the UK, meaning they would fall victim to the Home Office’s heavily criticised ‘hostile environment’ policy.

 That policy, championed by Theresa May in 2012 when she was Home Secretary, is targeted towards illegal immigrants and designed to make life as difficult as possible for people without the right documentation by forcing employers and landlords to check on the immigration status of prospective applicants.

-“Even if the Home Office’s failure rate was one-tenth of what it has been with the Windrush migrants, the population size of EU citizens means that, on probability, a lot of people are going to be faced with a lot of misery,” Hatton says.
+“Even if the Home Office’s failure rate was one-tenth of what it has been with the Windrush migrants, the population size of EU citizens means that, on probability, a lot of people are going to be faced with a lot of misery,” Ford said.

 A lot of people are going to be faced with a lot of misery.

 “That’s what the rules are designed to do.
 It’s to make the lives of people who fall through the gaps miserable.
 The basic philosophy of the rules is that they assume the guilty and the innocent can be easily and straightforwardly sifted from each other.
-They can’t.”
+They can’t.

 The cause has also been taken up by Guy Verhofstadt, the European Parliament’s Brexit co-ordinator, who warned last week that EU citizens face a “bureaucratic nightmare” after Brexit, adding: “Certainly after the Windrush scandal in Britain, we want to be sure the same is not happening to our EU citizens.”